Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 Move closer to your router

-If you can’t plug directly into the ethernet port on your wall, the next best thing is to move your setup closer to your router.
+If you can’t plug directly into the Ethernet port on your wall, the next best thing is to move your setup closer to your router.
 This can help improve your connection and reduce lag.

 Update your router